-These general fertilizer guidelines should be used only when a complete soil test has not been taken as the tables in this section are condensed for simplicity.
+These general fertilizer guidelines should only be used in limited circumstances when a complete soil test has not been taken as the tables in this section are condensed for simplicity.
 More information is incorporated into the computerized guideline system than is considered in the general tables here.
 For example, in the Table the recommended rates of fertilizer application are broken down into five general soil groupings.
 Within each group, the years since a sod was plowed and the legume content of the sod are used to generalize the nitrogen guidelines at two rates of dairy manure additions.
 When these guidelines are formulated from a complete soil (and manure) test, they are tailored to the grower’s soil resources.
-Equations are used to calculate the guidelines for specific soil potentials, previous cropping practices, and the type, consistency, and rate of previous and present manure applications.
+Equations are used to calculate the guidelines based on yield potential (soil type specific), previous cropping practices, and the type, and rate of previous and present manure applications.
 The possible combinations range in the thousands.

-For CAFO planning, see the relevant documents on the official Cornell guidelines for field crops page, accessible via the Cornell Nutrient Management Spear Program website: http://nmsp.cals.cornell.edu/guidelines/nutrientguide.html.
+For CAFO planning, see the relevant documents on the Cornell guidelines for field crops page accessible via the Cornell Nutrient Management Spear Program website: http://nmsp.cals.cornell.edu/guidelines/nutrientguide.html.

-When fertilizer and manure rates are applied as suggested for agronomic response, the losses of nutrients into the environment are relatively small and optimum economic production can be achieved.
+When fertilizer and manure rates are applied as suggested for agronomic response, nutrient losses into the environment are relatively small and optimum economic production can be achieved.

-Note: If soil test results are not available and previous crops do not have a history of adequate fertilization, use the fertilizer rates for medium soil test results.
-If previous crops have not been properly fertilized, use the fertilizer rates given for the low soil test results.
+Note: if soil test results are not available and previous crops do not have a history of adequate fertilization, use the fertilizer rates for medium soil test results.
+If the site does not have a history of fertilizer or manure, use the fertilizer rates given for the low soil test results.

 The fertilizer used as a starter should contain a small amount of nitrogen; most, if not all, of the recommended phosphorus; and possibly some potassium.
 Thus, a good starter fertilizer might range from a ratio of 1-4-0, 1-3-1, 1-3-3, to 1-1-1, depending on the rate of fertilizer required.
-Do not apply more than 80 to 100 pounds per acre of N + K2O in the starter band, for example, 400 pounds per acre more of 10-20-20 can result in seedling injury.
+Do not apply more than 80 to 100 pounds per acre of N + K2O in the starter band.
+For example, 350 pounds per acre more of 10-20-20 can result in seedling injury.
 Urea and diammonium phosphate (DAP) can also cause seedling injury and should not be used in the starter band to eliminate this risk (see “Fertilizer Injury”).

 EFFICIENT NITROGEN USE

-It is necessary to determine as accurately as possible the quantity of nitrogen necessary for optimum economical corn production and to apply only this quantity of nitrogen to prevent over-fertilization.
+It is important to determine as accurately as possible the quantity of nitrogen necessary for optimum economical corn production and to apply only this quantity of nitrogen to prevent over-fertilization.